vladd-1/vladd-1/README.md

 <div align="center">

-### 💡 "Code is like humor.
-When you have to explain it, it's bad."
+### 💡 "I am a programmer and I prefer not to repeat the same line of code again in a program!"

 **⭐ Star my repositories if you find them interesting!**